soramitsu/soramitsu-js-ui-library/packages/ui/etc/api/ui.api.md

 // Warnings were encountered during analysis:
 //
+// dist-ts/components/DatePicker/Picker.vue.d.ts:16:5 - (ae-forgotten-export) The symbol "DatePickerType" needs to be exported by the entry point lib.d.ts
 // dist-ts/components/Toasts/SToastsDisplay.vue.d.ts:9:9 - (ae-forgotten-export) The symbol "validateVerticalPlacement" needs to be exported by the entry point lib.d.ts
 // dist-ts/components/Toasts/SToastsDisplay.vue.d.ts:14:9 - (ae-forgotten-export) The symbol "validateHorizontalPlacement" needs to be exported by the entry point lib.d.ts
 // dist-ts/components/Toasts/SToastsProvider.d.ts:8:9 - (ae-forgotten-export) The symbol "ProvideKey" needs to be exported by the entry point lib.d.ts